All our templates are customizable, and can be accepted online.

-If you’re a freelancer working on a market research project, you know too well that the client’s success depends on you.
-As such, you have to arm yourself with the right skills to deliver the best to them.
-You may have done similar projects before, but there’s no harm in going through what you already know.
+If you're a freelancer working on a market research project, you know too well that the client's success depends on you.
+As such, you have to arm yourself with the right skills and marketing research proposal sample PDF to deliver the best to them.
+You may have done similar projects before, but there's no harm in going through what you already know.
 Who knows?
 You may learn one or two things in the process and become even better.

 So, where do you start from, if you're working on a marketing research project?

-Of course, it all begins with writing a marketing research proposal, and every freelancer knows this.
+Of course, it all begins with writing a marketing research proposal example, and every freelancer knows this.
 However, reality strikes when you start writing one.
-While you may have written a marketing research proposal before, it’s always different with every project.
-Therefore, it can still be challenging to write one even if you’ve done one before.
+The first step to writing a marketing research proposal example is to understand what it is.
+The proposal focuses on offering a product or service that solves a particular problem.
+In your proposal, you have to convince the client that a certain project needs to be addressed.
+The freelancer has to identify an issue of concern for the client, and then resent a solution that best fits.
+Therefore you as a freelancer must be thorough in your analysis and very persuasive in your presentation.
+While you may have written a market research proposal example before, it's always different with every project.
+Therefore, it can still be challenging to write a market research proposal sample even if you've done one before.

-Thus, the proposal has to be persuasive, thorough in its analysis and should be written in a non-technical language as much as possible.
+Thus, the marketing research proposal sample PDF has to be persuasive, thorough in its analysis and should be written in a non-technical language as much as possible.
 Marketing research proposal precedes the marketing research meant to determine the four P's of marketing: product, price, place, and promotion.

 Here are some important tips on how to write a marketing research proposal that will impress your client.

 The first step in drafting a marketing research proposal is to ensure that the document states the question the study will attempt to answer.
-Like, what’s the purpose of the research?
+You can also say it attempts to solve the problem the research will be identifying.
+Like, what's the purpose of the research?
 What does it seek to find out at the end of the project?
 This question forms the basis of the objective.
-Again, since the document may be read by someone who’s not familiar with what the research covers, you have to outline the objectives of the research clearly, for them to understand.
+Again, since the document may be read by someone who's not familiar with what the research covers, you have to outline the objectives of the research clearly, for them to understand.
+Think like a third party as you write and as you go through the entire market research proposal PDF.

-Besides reporting the problem, the proposal also includes a detailed background which provides the context as to why the ultimate goal is essential.
-Here, you need to convince your readers that whatever the research seeks to address is relevant and that there’s need for it.
-It’s not just about listing the objectives, but also letting the readers know what prompted the research.
+Besides reporting the problem, the market research proposal sample also includes a detailed background which provides the context as to why the ultimate goal is essential.
+Here, you need to convince your readers that whatever the research seeks to address is relevant and that there's need for it.
+The client has to be engaged enough to agree with that indeed that problem is not good for business.
+Your proposal can also work to point out a problem they already knew, but make it seem more serious than they thought it was.
+Show the client the consequences of not addressing the issue you have highlighted.
+It's not just about listing the objectives, but also letting the readers know what prompted the research.

-The proposal should consist of estimated details of the solutions (for example, if cost is a factor of success or failure, you can include an estimated amount.)
+The marketing research proposal example should consist of estimated details of the solutions (for example, if the cost is a factor of success or failure, you can include an estimated amount.)
 A reasonable timeline with significant milestones outlined (or even a Gantt chart) may be necessary if the research is of a considerable scope).
+The only thing you as a freelancer should never forget to do is to remain as realistic as possible.
+State a timeline that is not over-ambitious.
+Instead have details of how every milestone will be achieved and why the timeline given best fits it for success.

 Where is your client going to obtain the data from?
 Your marketing research proposal should answer this clearly.
 Data forms the basis of a research, and, therefore, the proposal must clearly highlight the main data sources.
 Usually, there are two sources of gathering data, namely primary and secondary sources.